 - Accommodation in Pokhara, Two nights on Twin share Bed and Breakfast Basis.

-- Accommodation during Trek ; local lodges 13 nights (Full board meals with twin-share rooms ,beds with comfortable foam mattress and pillows)
+- Accommodation during Trek ; local lodges 13 nights (With twin-share rooms ,beds with comfortable foam mattress and pillows)

 - English speaking experienced Sherpa guide (Govt.
 Trained/License Holder).

 - One Sherpa guide-assistant if group size is more than 4 Trekkers.

 - Porters: One porter for 2 Trekkers basis.

 - Trek Staff costs including their salary, insurance, equipment, food and accommodation.

 - Personal insurance for Nepalese staff.

 - Energy Supplies ( Snickers, Mars, Bounty) and Fresh Fruits on the Trek

 - Special Permit Fee, TIMS permits & all required permits or Official Documentation.